habedi/cogitator/docs/api/strategies/auto_cot.md

 # Automatic Chain-of-Thought

-Implementation of the automatic chain-of-thought (CoT) prompting strategy from [this paper](https://arxiv.org/abs/2210.03493).
+An implementation of the automatic chain-of-thought (CoT) prompting strategy from [this paper](https://arxiv.org/abs/2210.03493).

 ::: cogitator.strategies.auto_cot.AutoCoT
     options: